docker/docs/content/docker-hub/company-faqs.md

 ### What features are supported at the company level?

 You can manage domain verification, Single Sign-on, and System for Cross-domain Identity Management (SCIM) at the company level.
-You can manage the following features at the organization level:
+The following features aren't supported at the company level, but you can manage them at the organization level:

 - Image Access Management
 - Registry Access Management
 - User management
 - Billing

-You can manage users at the company level when you use Docker Admin.
+To view and manage users across all the organizations under your company, you can [manage users at the company level](../admin/company/users.md) when you use Docker Admin.

 Domain audit is not supported for companies or organizations within a company.